sendwithus/jobs/app_tech_lead_frontend.md

 __Who are you?__

-You have a GitHub account and read Hacker News.
+You have a GitHub account and know what Hacker News is.

 You know about React, Angular, and Ember and you have opinions on when to use each.

-You're great at javascript, and you've built at least one production quality single page app.
+You're great with javascript, and you've built at least one production quality single page app.

-You're very comfortable with CSS and HTML.
-You're not afraid of Photoshop.
+You're very comfortable with CSS and HTML, and not afraid of Photoshop.

-You understand the important role visual design plays in customer experience.

 You've used static website generators and deployment systems.